flashcarts/kernel-themes/index.md

 ### Site Status
 ---

+#### [11/12/2025]

+- Initial Moonshell 2 support has been added.
+Currently, only the best Moonshell 2 theme, MikuShell, is hosted to start.
+However, more Moonshell 2 themes will be added soon.

 #### [10/30/2025]

 - YSMenu themes from NDSThemes.com with author usernames Q-Z have been processed and uploaded.
 This wraps up the collection of YSMenu themes from NDSThemes.com, at least the ones that are recoverable from Internet Archive.
 I will continue to update the repo with other YSMenu themes if I come across them on other sources.